Thin film: Chemical deposition

-Chemical solution deposition (CSD) or chemical bath deposition (CBD) uses a liquid precursor, usually a solution of organometallic powders dissolved in an organic solvent.
+Chemical solution deposition or chemical bath deposition uses a liquid precursor, usually a solution of organometallic powders dissolved in an organic solvent.
 This is a relatively inexpensive, simple thin-film process that produces stoichiometrically accurate crystalline phases.
 This technique is also known as the sol-gel method because the 'sol' (or solution) gradually evolves towards the formation of a gel-like diphasic system.

 The Langmuir–Blodgett method uses molecules floating on top of an aqueous subphase.
 The packing density of molecules is controlled, and the packed monolayer is transferred on a solid substrate by controlled withdrawal of the solid substrate from the subphase.
 This allows creating thin films of various molecules such as nanoparticles, polymers and lipids with controlled particle packing density and layer thickness.

 Spin coating or spin casting, uses a liquid precursor, or sol-gel precursor deposited onto a smooth, flat substrate which is subsequently spun at a high velocity to centrifugally spread the solution over the substrate.
 The speed at which the solution is spun and the viscosity of the sol determine the ultimate thickness of the deposited film.
 Repeated depositions can be carried out to increase the thickness of films as desired.
 Thermal treatment is often carried out in order to crystallize the amorphous spin coated film.
 Such crystalline films can exhibit certain preferred orientations after crystallization on single crystal substrates.